 But they could just as easily be used as a pen holder on the desk.

-Okay, this may not be the easiest way to decorate with wallpaper, but it looks so good on the ceiling that I had to include it (you can find the instructions for the easy(er) way of doing it HERE).
+Okay, this option may not be the easiest way to use up your unused wallpaper, but it looks so good on the ceiling that I had to include it (you can find the instructions for an easier way of doing it HERE).